 Symptoms of mild low blood sugar

+You may have these symptoms when your blood sugar has dropped below 4.0 millimoles per litre (mmol/L).
 When you have had diabetes for many years, you may not always develop symptoms of mild low blood sugar.

 Some young children with diabetes cannot recognize symptoms of low blood sugar.
 Others can, but not every time.
 To be safe, the parents need to do a home blood sugar test whenever they suspect low blood sugar in a child.